BaristaLabs/skinny-html2pdf/README.md

  - Docker image based on Alpine Linux (Alpine is skinner than standard debian)
  - TODO: Tree Trimming tools (seems to be broken in current Alpine)

-Image size without Chrome: 160mb.
-With Chrome: 537mb.
+Image size without Chrome: 150mb.
+With Chrome: 600mb.
 (Of course, Chrome is required, this metric is just to illustrate the base vs base + chrome image size)

+Erm, so uh, while this started out as skinny html2pdf, the size with Chrome and its dependencies makes things a tad round around the middle.

 Available on docker hub here: https://hub.docker.com/r/oceanswave/skinny-html2pdf/